Bird Diseases Humans Can Catch – What you need to know

 There are several ways to prevent bird mites.
 Wear protective clothing.
 Clean, destroy, or replace infected furniture or carpets.
 Call a professional pest control company if the infestation becomes severe.

-Psticaccosis – otherwise known as Parrot Fever – is caused by the bacterium Chlamydia psittaci.
+Psticaccosis – a respiratory disease otherwise known as Parrot Fever – is caused by the bacterium Chlamydia psittaci.
 It has an incubation period of 1 week to 1 month.

 Symptoms include fever, head and muscle aches, dry coughs, and shortness of breath.